glock17extendedmag/external-roblox/README.md

 # external-roblox
+no virus but it will flag because it touches roblox memory
-no virus coverted python to exe
+coverted python to exe